thelonious/kld-regex/README.md

 }
 ```

 > `runner.next` has optional 2nd and 3rd arguments.
-The 2nd argument is the starting offset where the Regex should begin its match.
-The 3rd argument indicates where the match should stop.
+The 2nd argument is the starting offset where the Regex should begin its match in the specified string.
+The 3rd argument indicates the offset where the match should stop.
+Note that the ending offset is not included in the match range.
+This allows the user to say things like `runner.next(source, currentOffset, source.length)`.
+If the starting offset is not specified, it defaults to 0.
+If the ending offset is not specified, it defaults to the specified string's length.

 ## Get all matches